 Often when working from home, we choose the most convenient location to work without considering the space we inhabit.
 Cords placed under carpets, rugs or doors are trip hazards that may hurt you or others around you causing significant health damage.

-Never “Daisy Chain” Extension Leads
+Consider Electrical Safety And Never “Daisy Chain” Extension Leads

 “Daisy chaining” refers to the practice of plugging one power strip into another power strip.
 This is dangerous because excessive amounts of power drawn from a single outlet means the power strip or wall could easily overload.